elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/networking/bonding.rst

 		consider the slave up only when all of the arp_ip_targets are reachable

-arp_missed_max

-	Specifies the number of arp_interval monitor checks that must fail in order for an interface to be marked down by the ARP monitor.

-	In order to provide orderly failover semantics, backup interfaces are permitted an extra monitor check (i.e., they must fail arp_missed_max + 1 times before being marked down).

-	The default value is 2, and the allowable range is 1 - 255.

 downdelay

 	Specifies the time, in milliseconds, to wait before disabling